Overview

 Retrieving entities

-With the suggested function below, you will be able to retrieve entities available on the knowledge base that approximately match the term passed.
+The suggested function below will retrieve entities available in the knowledge base that approximate the term passed.

 import requests